Zyxe331/Personal-Projects/docs/client/README.md

 # Client Documentation
+Any information associated with the client aspect of the application will be located in this given file.
+Be sure to utlize any and all links given below to help bring you up to speed on what we learned and used during our year of developing the project.

+## Building for Android

 Use the following steps to get your build environment set up.
 The following are good references for when you encounter issues:

 - https://ionicframework.com/docs/cli/commands/cordova-compile